-The table below indicates the amount of Tuition the applicant will be charged (the amount ECPI University has earned) if the applicant is activated and withdraws or is dismissed.
-Applicants not activated will receive a refund of all Tuition paid for the program.
+The table below indicates the amount of Tuition the applicant will be charged (the amount ECPI University has earned) if the applicant is matriculated and withdraws or is dismissed.
+Applicants not matriculated will receive a refund of all Tuition paid for the program.

-If student withdraws or is dismissed when scheduled classes have been held for: Student's tuition charges will be: 1-20% of the program Equal corresponding pro rata percentage, e.g. $7\% = 7\%$ tuition charges.
-More than 20% but not more than 30% of the program 30% of the Total Estimated Tuition More than 30% but not more than 40% of the program 40% of the Total Estimated Tuition More than 40% but not more than 50% of the program 50% of the Total Estimated Tuition More than 50% but not more than 60% of the program 60% of the Total Estimated Tuition More than 60% of the program 100% of the Total Estimated Tuition
+If student withdraws or is dismissed when scheduled classes have been held for: Student's tuition charges will be: 1-20% of the quarter Equal corresponding pro rata percentage, e.g. $7\% = 7\%$ tuition charges.
+More than 20% but not more than 30% of the quarter 30% of the Total Estimated Tuition More than 30% but not more than 40% of the quarter 40% of the Total Estimated Tuition More than 40% but not more than 50% of the quarter 50% of the Total Estimated Tuition More than 50% but not more than 60% of the quarter 60% of the Total Estimated Tuition More than 60% of the quarter 100% of the Total Estimated Tuition